-Dr. Gilbert Herdt is a cultural and clinical anthropologist, Professor and Founder of the Department of Sexuality Studies at San Francisco State University, and the National Sexuality Resource Center (NSRC).
+Dr. Gilbert Herdt is a cultural and clinical anthropologist, Professor and Founder of the Department of Sexuality Studies at San Francisco State University, and Director Emeritus of the National Sexuality Resource Center (NSRC).
+Dr. Herdt is also Founder and Professor in the Graduate Program in Human Sexuality at the California Institute for Integral Studies (CIIS).

 Dr. Herdt has conducted major fieldwork in Papua New Guinea, Chicago, and the Bay Area of California on issues of sexuality, sexual orientation development, sexual health and policy.
 Dr. Herdt is an international expert on sexuality and gender, child and adolescent sexual identity development, sexual orientation, LGBT aging, sexual literacy and sexual rights in the context of the modern period.